 While there is no cure, there are sever treatment options available which could provide relief, comfort, and mobility.

 No, cerebral palsy is not contagious.
-Cerebral palsy is a disorder, not a disease and cannot be passed from one person to another.
+Cerebral palsy is a neurological disorder, not a disease, and cannot be passed from one person to another.
 Close proximity to a person with cerebral palsy is not harmful.
 There is no need to be cautious or fearful of people with cerebral palsy.

 Drugs and surgery help release muscle tenseness.
 Assistive technology makes it easier for people with cerebral palsy to move around.
 Occupational therapy is useful in helping people with cerebral palsy to learn how to care for themselves as much as possible.